 Warblington School is committed to the emotional mental health and well-being of its staff, students and parents / carers.
 We wish to work towards this in all aspects of school life, and to provide an ethos, environment and curriculum that supports the social, emotional and mental health of the whole school community.
 This policy is written whilst reflecting on the United Nations Convention on the rights of the child and placing it at the heart of everything we do, we believe that our community is working together to enable our students to a take an active role in developing their place in society both now and as adults of the future (Articles 28 & 29).

-This policy is written alongside our Child Protection, Safeguarding and Anti Bullying policies which enable us to put the education of all our students at the forefront of our practice.
+This policy is written alongside our Child Protection, Safeguarding, Attendance and Anti Bullying policies which enable us to put the education of all our students at the forefront of our practice.
 Following the ethos of Articles 1, 2 and 14, all students are treated equally.

 Aims